wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 inline fun <reified T> String.toObject(): T = objectMapper().readValue(this)
 ```

-Everything is coded, so after starting the application and running the **GET** `/api/recipes/search?prompt=<my_prompt>` endpoint where my prompt was a simple `find low-carb options for breakfast` I got this result:
+Everything is coded, so after starting the application and running the **GET** `/api/recipes/search?prompt=<my_prompt>` endpoint, where my prompt was a simple `find low-carb options for breakfast`, I got this result:

 ```json
 {